SKYE WINTER FESTIVAL 2022

-Over the past 9 years The Skye Winter Festival that has seen high levels of activity including over 60 new winter routes.
+Over the past 12 years The Skye Winter Festival that has seen high levels of activity including over 60 new winter routes.
 The Cuillin offer massive challenges no matter how much or how little snow the gods decide to give us so there will be action every day.
+If you’re after hard technical mixed or just want to take in the grandeur the festival is open to anyone.

 If you’re unfamiliar with what Skye has to offer check out any winter blog posts or an article on “The New Cuillin” for plenty of ideas.
 On the ground there are plenty of folk with good knowledge including the guy that wrote the guidebook…